jakwuh/webtip/tips/28-08-2017/Readme.md

 ### 1. ssh aliases

-Typing a remote server ip-address every time you connect to it is inconvinient.
-A good rule here will be to create a ssh alias by adding a few lines to `~/.ssh/config`:
+Typing a remote server's ip-address each time you connect to it is inconvenient.
+A good rule here is to create a ssh alias by adding a few lines to `~/.ssh/config`:

 ```
 host me